Development control (planning applications)

 Section 106 contributions ensure that the impact of a new development does not have a detrimental effect on the local infrastructure.
 The contributions from the developer can only be sought to mitigate the impact of a particular development.

-These agreements between developers and the councils are called 'planning obligations' and under Section 106 of the Planning Act 1990 they are legally binding.
+These agreements between developers and the council are called 'planning obligations' and under Section 106 of the Planning Act 1990 they are legally binding.
 Planning obligations can range from funding a play area to providing some affordable housing in the area.
 A development that requires contributions will not receive planning permission until the planning obligations with the developer have been agreed.

 Supplementary Planning Documents (SPDs) are produced to help developers see what planning obligations may be required.
 We have produced an SPD relevant for all new housing development proposals, these documents are available to view in our Planning policy section They set out the councils' approach to ensuring there are sufficient open space and sports facilities around new developments to promote wellbeing.